RRK1000/Cryptographic-Algorithms/README.md

 2. Base64
 3. RC5
 4. RSA
-- To compile the RSA code use gcc RSA.c -lm
+- To compile the RSA code execute the command gcc RSA.c -lm